Employer of Record

 Working Hours

-Under the 2006 Labour Act, the standard working hours are set on both a daily and weekly basis.
-Employees are to work 8 hours per day, with appropriate breaks as outlined in section 108.
-Weekly working hours should not exceed 48 hours, but can extend to a maximum of 10 hours per day, up to 60 hours per week, with an average of 56 hours per week.
-Female workers are not permitted to work night shifts (from 10:00 pm to 6:00 am) without their consent.
+Under the Bangladesh Labour Act, the standard working hours are set on both a daily and weekly basis.
+Employees are to work 8 hours per day, with appropriate breaks as outlined in the law.
+Weekly working hours should not exceed 48 hours, but can extend to a maximum of 10 hours per day and up to 60 hours in a week, provided that the annual average does not exceed 56 hours per week.
+Female workers are not permitted to work at night, as defined by law, without their consent.
 Additionally, workers are prohibited from engaging in double employment.

 Probation Period

-As per section 4(8) of the Labour Act, the probation period varies based on job type.
+As per the Labour Act, the probation period varies based on job type.
 For clerical workers, the probationary period is six months, while for other workers, it is three months.

 13th Month Salary